hmdsefi/gowl/README.md

 reports.
 The PID function returns process id.
 The process id is unique in the entire pool, and it will use by the pool and monitor.

+If properly done it should respond to the context cancellation (if needed)

 Let's take a look at an example:

 ```go